-In some cases you will receive a verbal offer at the end of the visit.
+In some cases, you will receive a verbal offer at the end of the visit.
 In other cases, all applicants are notified after the visit has concluded and the admissions committee has a chance to reconvene.
 If you are offered admission verbally, do not commit to anything.
-You need to wait until you have your offer in writing to see the terms.
-Additionally, you want to have received all of your offers before making your final decision as to where you will enroll.
+You must wait until you have your offer in writing to see the terms.
+Additionally, you should review all your offers before making your decision as to where you will enroll.
 It should not be too long after your interview when you receive official word.
+April 15th is the first day that most institutions in the US will begin asking you to decide where you will matriculate.